JusCa2r/test3/README.md

 pnpm db:setup
 ```

-Then, run the database migrations and seed the database with a default user and team:
+Then, run the database migrations and seed the database with a default user:

 ```bash
 pnpm db:migrate
 pnpm db:seed
 ```

-This will create the following user and team:
+This will create the following user:

+Content Creator:

+- Email: `creator1@example.com`
+- Password: `password1`

+Editor:

-- User: `test@test.com`
+- Email: `editor1@example.com`
-- Password: `admin123`
+- Password: `password3`

 You can, of course, create new users as well through `/sign-up`.